natserract/react-ts-cheatsheet/README.md

 # React-Typescript-Cheatsheet ♥️
-Ini adalah cheasheet yg saya buat untuk diri saya sendiri.
-Sorry jika dirty code.
-Kamu bisa browse the file in directory[src/components/] untuk melihat example penggunaan cheatsheet.
+This is the cheasheet I made for myself.
+Sorry if the code is dirty.
+You can browse for files in the [src/component/] directory to see examples.

 ## Quick Example